 Disable your ad blocker to view this page

-Having capital is the engine of any business.
+We all know, capital is the engine of a business.
 For example, a business needs money to hire staff, pay for rentals, recurring expenses and transport costs.
-Without having enough capital will thus hinder growth the particular business.

-In the next paragraphs, I will share five means to raise capital without knocking at the bank door.
+In this blog, I will share with you five proven ways to raise business capital without relying on bank loans.

 Personal Savings as capital for small businesses in Malawi